influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/security.md

 To ensure data security, availability, and durability:
 - Each instance is isolated and protected in its own virtual private cloud (VPC).
 - Clusters are deployed across multiple provider availability zones.

+Users interact with InfluxDB Cloud Dedicated only through Cloud Dedicated established APIs.
+For cluster management activities, authorized users interact with the Granite service.
+For workload clusters, authorized users interact with APIs for IOx Ingesters (writes) and IOx Queriers (reads).
+These services don't expose AWS S3 or other cloud provider or internal services.
+InfluxDB Cloud Dedicated uses separate S3 buckets for each customer's cluster to persist writes.
+The S3 buckets are only accessible by the customer's cluster services.
+Separate configuration ensures one customer's S3 buckets cannot be accessed by another customer (for example, in the event of a service defect).

 ### Amazon Web Services (AWS)